Skip to content

 You can signal to recruiters that you are looking for a job without putting the green banner on your profile picture (unless you want to).
 Go to your profile intro, click “Open to,” and select “Finding a new job.”
 You can choose to show this only to people using LinkedIn Recruiter to keep it discreet from your current employer if necessary.

-6. Skills and Endorsements
+6. Skills and endorsements

-You can add up to 50 skills.
+You can add up to 100 skills.
 Aim to fill this out.
 LinkedIn’s algorithm uses these to match you with job postings.

 Strategy: Pin your top 3 most relevant skills to the top.
 Ask peers or colleagues from internships to endorse you for these specific skills.
 It adds social proof to your claims.